Drunk versus diabetes: How can you tell?

 An officer tells you that she was weaving in and out of traffic at highway speed, and it took several minutes to pull her over.
 She was noncooperative and it took several officers to subdue her.
 She sustained a laceration to her head, which the officers want you to evaluate.

 The woman continues to swear at you as you open the car door.
-You note that she is diaphoretic, and breathing heavily.
+You note that she is diaphoretic and breathing heavily.
 You can smell what appears to be the sour, boozy smell of alcohol, even though you are not close to her.
 You can see that the small laceration near the hairline on her right forehead has already stopped bleeding.
-Her speech is slurred, and she appears to be in no mood to be evaluated.
-The police officers are ready to take her down to the station to be processed for DUI.
+Her speech is slurred and she appears to be in no mood to be evaluated.
+The police officers are ready to take her down to the station to be processed for driving under the influence.

 In this article we will focus on the challenges of evaluating a patient who is intoxicated versus a patient who is experiencing an acute diabetic emergency.
 There have been numerous instances where EMS providers have exposed themselves to serious liability secondary to medical negligence.
 Let's take a closer look.

-Diabetes is a serious disease that affects nearly 26 million people in the United States.1 Advances in diabetic care have resulted in an improvement in morbidity and mortality rates, and many persons with diabetes live full, productive lives.
+Diabetes is a serious disease that affects nearly 29 million people in the United States .
+Advances in diabetic care have resulted in an improvement in morbidity and mortality rates, and many persons with diabetes live full, productive lives.

 However, there are situations where blood glucose levels become too high (hyperglycemia) or too low (hypoglycemia).
 In either of these situations, not enough glucose crosses the cell membrane of brain cells, causing a deterioration of the patient's mental status.
 Other signs and symptoms are associated with each condition.